-Bottom-Line: The Hankook AH12 Radial Tire is a well-made tire with deep grooves and snipes that allow it to grip the road in any weather, making it an excellent option for almost any RVer.
+Bottom-Line: The Hankook AH12 is a well-made tire with deep grooves and snipes that allow it to grip the road in any weather, making it an excellent option for almost any RVer.

 Sailun S637 Trailer Radial Tire

-Explicitly designed for trailers, the Sailun S637 Trailer Radial Tire is a great option for travel trailer and fifth wheel RV owners.
+Explicitly designed for trailers, Sailun S637 commercial truck tires are a great option for travel trailers and fifth-wheel RV owners.
 One of the reasons we like this Sailun tire is its broad tread face, which improves stability and handling.
 This is important when hauling an 8,000-pound, $80,000 camper.

 The Sailun S637 also performs well in snowstorms and inclement weather.
 With multiple snipes, it offers enhanced grip in wet, slippery, and downright dangerous road conditions.
-These snipes also help keep the tires from overheating, resulting in longer tread life.
-These tires should last you several camping seasons.
+These snipes also help keep the tire from overheating, resulting in longer tread life.
+This tire should last you several camping seasons.

-The primary drawback of this tire is its sidewall – it has a tendency of bulging on rough roads.
-While there have only been a few reported cases, this can be extremely hazardous and lead to a blowout.
+The only drawback of this tire is its sidewall which tends to bulge on rougher roads.
+While there are only a few reported cases of this it can be extremely hazardous and lead to a blowout.
 Therefore, it’s best to play it safe and take it nice and slow on some roads.